Upper bounds on the colloid separation efficiency of diffusiophoresis: Conclusions

 \section{Conclusions}

 We have developed a continuum theory to predict the maximum separation of a colloidal suspension driven by diffusiophoresis in a cross-channel electrolyte gradient.
 Three governing dimensionless parameters emerge from the theory: two Damk\"ohler numbers $Da_s$ and $Da_i$, given by Equation \eqref{eq:Da_def} and comparing the rates of dissociation kinetics to the diffusion of the solute and resulting ions, and a particle P\'eclet number $Pe_p$, given by Equation \eqref{eq:def_Pe_p} and comparing diffusiophoretic migration to the Brownian diffusion of the particles.
-The model predicts four distinct regimes depending on the mechanism by which the delivered chemical permeates into the channel and on whether its dissociation kinetics are ``strong'' ($Da_s\gg Da_i$) or ``weak'' ($Da_s\ll Da_i$) compared to diffusion.
+The model predicts four distinct regimes (illustrated in Figure \ref{fig:num_sols}) depending on the mechanism by which the delivered chemical permeates into the channel (which we distinguish as either ``liquid'' or ``gas'' sources) and on whether its dissociation kinetics are ``strong'' ($Da_s\gg Da_i$) or ``weak'' ($Da_s\ll Da_i$).
 All four regimes are governed by a single parameter $\delta$ measuring the width of the particle distribution, which displays distinct scalings in each regime as a function of $Pe_p$ and, in certain regimes, also of $Da_i$ and of a parameter $\epp$ that accounts for a small concentration at the chemical sink that may arise from imperfect transport through the channel walls.
 In addition, due to the asymmetry in the ion concentration and the boundary conditions at each wall, we distinguish between $\delta_+$ at the source (for chemo-attracted particles) and $\delta_-$ at the sink (for chemo-repelled particles), which in general have different scalings.
-The expressions for the theory are summarized in Table \ref{tab:scalings}, as well as the conditions of validity of the model.
+From these expressions for $\delta_\pm$, we calculate the \emph{water recovery} $\gamma$ \eqref{eq:gamma_N} as a proxy of the colloid separation efficiency, although the insights about the structure of solutions that we have provided could be easily adapted to calculate other metrics quantifying separation.
+These metrics can then be used to design channel splittings that maximize the amount of filtrate (clean water) while minimizing the retentate (the particle-rich water stream in Figure \ref{fig:sketch:fully_dev}).
+All the expressions from the theory are summarized in Table \ref{tab:scalings}, as well as the conditions of validity of the model.
 To conclude, we present microfluidic experiments using $\ce{CO2}$-driven diffusiophoresis that confirm the theoretical scaling in one of these four regimes, using polystyrene particles with three different surface functionalization and with diameters ranging from $\SI{0.08}{\micro\meter}$ to \SI{1}{\micro\meter}.

 Our analysis provides novel insights into the feasibility of diffusiophoresis as a method for colloid separation.
 First, it highlights that using a gas that strongly dissociates in water ($Da_i\ll{Da_s}$) leads to an unfavorable regime with low colloid separation, potentially unfeasible in applications.
 More importantly, it provides quantitative bounds for the separation efficiency in all regimes, essential to assess its potential scalability and design separations driven by diffusiophoresis.